-Saturation Project is three linked essays that explore the wilds of girlhood.
+Saturation Project is a lyric portrait of girlhood.

 The genre-defying genius of Saturation Project brings memoir and essay to the land of myth.
 Here, the wildness of what we experience, that which cannot be controlled but controls nonetheless, finds expression through etherealizing and visceral saturations of the body: a feral, humming, wind-swept girlhood mapped with uncharted brilliance.

 Christine Hume tells of that hum, neither utterance nor song, that is so inside us and that hum that is everywhere in crowds, in industry, in nature.
 She tells of wind, unconstrained force, in which we exist, stand and advance.
 A child, lost or abandoned, is nurtured by a bear in Greece, in India, in Azerbaijan, in Champagne, in Kansas.
 Christine Hume tells her daughter she is that child, and she sees her daughter being nurtured by another species.
 Many profound and surface things Christine Hume brings close to us with her crystal words so luminous with thought.